Skip to main content

 Know what you have.
 Build what you need.

-Before creating new pages, the New Pages Agent classifies your existing pages by URL pattern.
-This tells it what type of page already ranks for a topic, so it can decide whether creating a new category page would add value.
+Before creating new pages, the New Pages Agent classifies your existing pages by the URL patterns you configure during setup.
+This tells it what type of page already ranks for a topic, so it can decide - much like when following a content strategy roadmap - whether creating a new category page would add value.

 Why classification matters for new page decisions

 The agent needs to know what type of page already ranks for a topic before deciding whether to create a new one.
-If a product page ranks #5 for “modern chandeliers”, creating a dedicated category page could capture that traffic better.
+If a product page ranks for a broad term like “modern chandeliers”, creating a dedicated category page may capture that traffic better, since category pages are often better suited to broad queries.

 Decide what to create

-If a product page ranks #5 for a broad search term, a dedicated category page could rank higher.
-If a blog post already covers a topic well, creating a new category page might not add value.
+If a product page ranks for a broad search term, a dedicated category page may rank higher, since category pages are typically better suited to broad queries.
+If a blog post already ranks well for a topic, creating a new category page risks cannibalization and might not add value.
 The page type informs the decision.

 Prevent duplication

 Before the topic sieve can check for duplicates, we need to know what pages you already have.
-Page type classification creates the baseline against which new candidates are checked.
+The agent classifies existing pages by URL pattern to determine whether new pages are needed for a given topic.

 Page types the agent identifies

-The New Pages Agent recognizes page types common to e-commerce and content sites.
+During setup, you configure URL patterns for page types common to e-commerce and content sites, and the New Pages Agent classifies existing pages accordingly.
 Each type has distinct characteristics that inform how the agent handles it when creating new pages.

 Product pages